Sammons/ts-import-assistance/README.md

 * [Symbol names are not found for import unless the cursor is positioned at the end of the name](https://github.com/Sammons/ts-import-assistance/issues/10)
     - Now will backtrack to try to find symbol
+    - This also means that usages like `new ClassName().wat| <- cursor at the pipe` might work (assuming no params)
 * [Imports incorrectly are added above /// <reference ... /> lines instead of below](https://github.com/Sammons/ts-import-assistance/issues/9)
+    - This should work even if there are comments above the triple slashe ref
 * Also run for all cursor locations; multiple cursor support.

 # 0.0.5